Maximum Centre-Disjoint Mergeable Disks: Hardness of maximum centre-disjoint mergeable disks

 Due to the first condition of proper assignments (Definition~\ref{dproper}), in a proper assignment $\phi$ of a set of disks $D$, a disk $d_i$ can be merged with another disk $d_j$, only if all closer disks to $d_i$ than $d_j$ are also merged with $d_i$.
-This condition, in addition to the second condition of Definition~\ref{dproper}, ensures the locality of the merges.
+This condition, in addition to the second condition of Definition~\ref{dproper} (disk $d_i$ may be merged with $d_j$ only if $d_j$ contains the centre of $d_i$ after disks closer to $d_j$ than $d_i$ are merged with $d_j$), ensures the locality of the merges.
 By requiring this ordering for merges, however, we get instances for which there is no solution, such as the one demonstrated in Figure~\ref{rot2}.
 For such instances, a solution can be obtained by relaxing this condition.
 In this section, we relax the first condition of Definition~\ref{dproper}.

 \begin{definition} In an assignment $\phi$ for a set of disks $D$, let $\delta_i^\phi$ denote the sequence of disks assigned to selected disk $d_i$, ordered by their distance to $d_i$.
 Also, let $\delta_i^\phi(j)$ denote the $j$-th disk in this sequence. \end{definition}